AarryaSaraf/Compilers-CSE302-/README.md

 ## !
 Extra Experimental !: SCCP Optimization

 Because I was bored I implemented SCCP from the dataflow project proposal.
 The code can be found in `lib/dataflow.py`.
 The SCCP can be activated using the `-O5` option.
+The real kick comes in after we apply block coalescing after this step.
+We can reduce the example of `examples/bigcondition2.bx` to just a simple call to print using this.
 If you want to combine SCCP with Register allocation you need to use `-O6`.

 ## Tying it all together